|

 regulate their timetable in choosing the right moment for them

+in doing business and carrying out their activities.
 Islam prescribes certain times for the daily prayers, certain

 month for the obligatory fasting and certain time in one's life